-- 1. Student will be able to design and testing of Electronic Circuits based on sensors on Breadboard and PCB as well. - 2.
-Student will be able to understand various types of errors & detecting techniques. - 3.
-Student will be able to know the working of Electronic Bridges to measure Electronic Parameters. - 4.
-Student will be able to explain about the working of Display Devices like LCD, LED & Seven Segment Display.
+- 1. design and testing of Electronic Circuits based on sensors on Breadboard and PCB as well. - 2. understand various types of errors & detecting techniques. - 3. know the working of Electronic Bridges to measure Electronic Parameters. - 4. explain about the working of Display Devices like LCD, LED & Seven Segment Display.